Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 What Does "Bisexual" Mean?

-A person who identifies as bi is attracted to people who are the same gender as them, as well as people who are a different gender to them.
-A bi person may be attracted to different characteristics in different genders.
+A person who identifies as bi is attracted to people who are the same gender as them, as well as people who are a different gender than them.
+A bi person may be attracted to different characteristics of different genders.

-A person who identifies as pan doesn’t care about the gender of their partner.
-They are interested in the person regardless of their gender expression.
-Some people may use both terms, bi and pan, interchangeably to describe their sexual orientation.
+Many people mistake pansexuality for bisexuality, but they are actually quite different.
+A person who identifies as pan doesn’t care about gender at all.
+They are interested in the person regardless of how they express themselves.
+Some people may use both terms—bi and pan—interchangeably to describe their sexual orientation.

 This is the most obvious sign that you are bi or pan.
-You probably are not mono-sexual if you sometimes find yourself staring a little too long at cute guys and cute girls.
+You probably are not mono-sexual if you sometimes find yourself staring a little too long at both genders.
 If you find yourself physically attracted to men and women, or even people who identify outside of the male/female gender binary, you are probably bi or pan.
-Perhaps you have developed crushes on friends and celebrities of different genders.
+Perhaps you have developed crushes on friends and celebrities of the same or different genders.

 You prefer to watch adult videos or read steamy stories featuring only your own gender, even if you sometimes also enjoy straight intimate content.
 If you find yourself fantasizing about being with someone of your own gender, chances are you, on some level, wish to experience it firsthand.

 4. You Felt Relieved When You First Heard the Term “Bisexual”

 When you first heard of bisexuality, you immediately felt less alone.
 Even if you weren’t yet ready to claim that label for yourself, it might have been a huge weight off your shoulders to find out there are other people out there who are attracted to multiple genders.

 5. Your “Happily Ever After” Could Go Either Way